tzolov/apache-spark-build-pipeline/README.md

     dpkg-deb --info '/spark/assembly/target/spark_*.deb'
     alien -v -r /spark/assembly/target/spark_*.deb

-Generated spark RPM is stored in the /spark folder (or the folder where the `alien` is run)
+Generated spark RPM is saved in the folder where the `alien` is run.

-### Generate Spark tar.gz distribution
+### Generate Spark pre-build tar.gz (excluding Deb or Rpm)
-In addition to the DEB and RPM packages you can use the `make-distribution.sh` script to generate tar.gz distribution.
-(Note that this tar.gz excludd Deb or Rpm packages)
+If you only need a pre-build tar.gz (excluding deb or rpm) package like the those officially distributed or [Spark website](http://spark.apache.org/downloads.html) Then you can use the `make-distribution.sh` script.

     /spark/make-distribution.sh --with-hive --with-yarn --tgz --skip-java-test --hadoop 2.2.0 --name hadoop22